JuDFTteam/JuKKR/utils/EMPTY-SPHERES/README.txt

 Example Usage
 -------------
-For example input see inputcard in this folder
+For example input see inputcard in this folder.

 Developer comments